HenryLoenwind/enderio-wiki/The-Ender-Mk2.md

 It can be enchanted with any Sword Enchantments (Vanilla or Modded).

-Skull and Ender Pearl drops increase when killing mobs with the Ender (**doesn't have to be Powered**).
+Skull and Ender Pearl drops increase when killing mobs with the Ender Mk 2(**doesn't have to be Powered**).

 When it is Powered, Endermen can't teleport once hit, and it has Extra Damage and Speed: